iissme/asyncio-mongo-reflection/README.md

 # than there is no difference with python's deque (every mongo writing op will be done in background)

 async def create_reflection():
+    # first arg is optional, without it [] will be created
+    # or list will be loaded from mongo (if any by provided obj_ref/key)
     return await MongoDequeReflection.create([1, 2, [6, 7, 8]],
                                              col=db['example_reflection'],
                                              obj_ref={'array_id': 'example'},